Sayeed-SCE/Parsing-Data-xml/README.txt

         b.
 Matched or existed file

  parse_v1.py is version-1 just populate the text file with missed files.
-    This version 1 identifies missing XML files referenced in an error log.
+    The version 1 identifies missing XML files referenced in an error log.
     It compares the filenames listed in the error log with the actual files present in a specified folder.

     Run the script from your terminal: python3 parse_v1.py